-This form of consent involves a comprehensive discussion between the healthcare provider and the patient explaining the process, as well as the risks and benefits of any treatment or procedure.
+This form of consent involves a comprehensive discussion between the healthcare provider and the patient to explain the process, as well as the risks and benefits of any proposed treatment or procedure.

-According to a 2016 Canadian Blood Services report, all provinces, except for Saskatchewan, link intent to donate to health cards or drivers’ licences.
-The report also states that despite 91% public support for organ donation, only half the population has made their intentions clear either through registration or by informing family.
-This suggests that the requirement for explicit consent reduces the potential donor pool.
+According to Canadian Blood Services public support for organ donation is over 90%, but only 32% of the population have registered their intent to donate.
+This difference suggests that the requirement for explicit consent reduces the potential donor pool.